 export your list of valid addresses if you plan to change providers.

 6.)
-Engagement – Several ISPs keep track of the way their
+Engagement – Several ESPs keep track of the way their

 users interact with their email.
 Factors include what messages are